Hello, I'm Bilel Kouider.

 - Week-7: upgrade 3: Start understanding senses and also becoming partial to color

-Surprisingly, it was 95% accurate with the state of our son.
+- Week-27: upgrade 27: Start dropping things on the floor; understand cause and effectSurprisingly, it was 95% accurate with the state of our son.
 Needless to say, this experience was mind-blowing.
 We were able to better understand the emotional states (joy, cries, anger, sadness, fear, surprise) of his development, and these states were a great signal of the learning process.
 For instance, they taught me that walking alone in a short distance required a lot of failures and therefore created a lot of frustration along the way.
-But with a relentless and persistent mindset, they drive joy and self-satisfaction.We can argue and debate about the pros and cons of such apps– but technology and data can drive more inclusion.
+But with a relentless and persistent mindset, they drive joy and self-satisfaction.We can argue and debate about the pros and cons of such appsâ but technology and data can drive more inclusion.
 This was a great example to remind me how we become more empathic with the right information.
 For our baby, I feel like we have taken into consideration his emotion and therefore better treat him as a human being.
 We were more prepared for all the upgrades.
 I am not saying, it was easy and we could stop all the cries.
 But we were just mentally and emotionally more prepared with the ups and downs.The experience also reminded me that we are wired for growth, regardless of how many times we fall.
 For me, all the upgrades were a great way to realize how important learning and development in our life are vital.
 To live mentally and physically accomplished, we have to upgrade our internal system.
 As we become adults and more autonomous, we can decide the pace of our evolution, but we must become comfortable with the uncomfortable to accomplish ourselves.So, when I hear this: you can fail once but not twice.
 I am not aligned.
 This statement is not accurate anymore.
 We are not a machine.
 We are humans with emotion, sensibility and we are not programmed like software where the error logs are managed without feeling.
-As human beings, we have to deal with a lot of factors — internal and external — which impact our evolution, our growth.
+As human beings, we have to deal with a lot of factors â internal and external â which impact our evolution, our growth.
 It takes a village to change our neuroplasticity.For me, you can fail once, twice, 10X, what matters is to come back with new learning.
-What didn’t work this time?
-How can I become more focused?If we provide more explanation, more flavors through the thought-process than just “you can fail once but not twice”, I am sure we can get better insights into our behavior and ultimately better guide our destiny.
+What didnât work this time?
+How can I become more focused?If we provide more explanation, more flavors through the thought-process than just âyou can fail once but not twiceâ, I am sure we can get better insights into our behavior and ultimately better guide our destiny.
 If I have said to my son: you can fail once but not twice when he tried to walk alone, believe me, the experience would have been catastrophic and unproductive.
-(I know, in this situation, it'd have been worthless given that he'd have not understood a word!)So, with humility, let me try to re-word it with my thinking: “you have to fail multiple times, and you have to always learn something”.Because failing is one more step toward success.
-By saying you can’t miss it twice, you instinctively reduce the number of iterations of learning which reduces the chance to succeed.
+(I know, in this situation, it'd have been worthless given that he'd have not understood a word!)So, with humility, let me try to re-word it with my thinking: âyou have to fail multiple times, and you have to always learn somethingâ.Because failing is one more step toward success.
+By saying you canât miss it twice, you instinctively reduce the number of iterations of learning which reduces the chance to succeed.
 If we stop moving, we stop the process towards success.
 We discourage people to move forward.
 We paralyze people by not being curious and therefore missing a chance to learn something new and pushing the limits.I am going to take another personal example.
-The first time, I ran my marathon in Geneva I failed completely because I didn’t prepare for it.
-I did not train enough, I did not eat well, I did not stretch well, I didn’t do any visualization or goal-setting plan.
-Well, in retrospect, it was a recipe for failures but at that time I was like ‘I think I am good'.
+The first time, I ran my marathon in Geneva I failed completely because I didnât prepare for it.
+I did not train enough, I did not eat well, I did not stretch well, I didnât do any visualization or goal-setting plan.
+Well, in retrospect, it was a recipe for failures but at that time I was like âI think I am good'.
 What happened?
 I hit the wall at 33KM and completed the marathon in 5 hours.
 I was disappointed and emotionally drained.
-For me, it was a failure.Let’s say, I would have started my self-reflection with “You can fail once but not twice”.
+For me, it was a failure.Letâs say, I would have started my self-reflection with âYou can fail once but not twiceâ.
 If I kept this straight in my mind, I would have been stressed out and not invited to identify what did not work through the training.
-I would have been paralyzed or discouraged.But by starting with “You have to fail multiple times, and you have to always learn something”, I was wired to succeed.
+I would have been paralyzed or discouraged.But by starting with âYou have to fail multiple times, and you have to always learn somethingâ, I was wired to succeed.
 So, for my second marathon in Barcelona, I took a different approach.
 My training plan was worked and tested for months with a data-driven approach through the cycle: from running, stretching, breathing, eating, resting, reading, as well as goal & visualization setting.
 I finished the 42KM in 3h30mn and it was 1h30 better than the first time.
 I was happy because it was a success in my definition of success.Let me tell you the truth.
 I failed badly so many times in my training plan but I was empowered to fail multiple times with a prerequisite of learning something new.
 I embraced the failure process as a chance to learn something new.
 In school, we lose points for our mistakes.
 In the real world, we learn from our mistakes.Now, If I fail and learn something new then I believe I am on the right path to get to my point.

 We rise together, by lifting others.